Skip to main content

 How it works

 When Claude Code asks for permission to run a tool, a hook fires to the Remi daemon.
-With auto-approve enabled, the daemon:
+With auto-approve enabled, the daemon evaluates the request in this order:

-3. Otherwise calls the configured LLM with the tool name and input.
-The LLM returns one of three decisions:
+4. The LLM.
+Otherwise the configured model is called with the tool name and input.
+It returns one of:

 • approve: injects "Yes" into the PTY, Claude continues, no notification.